BeLazy167/qbraid-chat/README.md

 2. Select your preferred model from the dropdown
 3. Type your message and press Enter to send
 4. For code-related questions, select the relevant code before asking

+### API Key Management

+-   The API key is securely stored in VS Code's settings
+-   You can change or remove it at any time
+-   The chat interface automatically updates when the key changes
+-   A welcome screen appears when no key is set

 ## 🔧 Development Setup